-- Causal Inference (Adam Glynn, Emory University) - Computational Infrastructure (Steven Wilson, University of Nevada) - Evolutionary Models (Patrik Lindenfors, Stockholm University) - Experiments (Brigitte Zimmerman, University of North Carolina, Chapel Hill) - Measurement Methods (Daniel Pemstein, North Dakota State University) - Exclusion and State Capacity (Rachel Sigman, Postgraduate Naval School) - Measurement Methods (Kyle Marquardt, University of Gothenburg) - Varieties of Autocracy/Autocratization (Anna Lührmann, University of Gothenburg) - Regional Managers are responsible for identifying Country Experts and inspecting for problems of validity at regional level.
-Occasionally, Regional Managers manage only a single country, in which case they are referred as a Country Managers.
+- Causal Inference (Adam Glynn, Emory University) - Computational Infrastructure (Steven Wilson, University of Nevada) - Evolutionary Models (Patrik Lindenfors, Institute for Future Studies & V-Dem Institute, University of Gothenburg) - Experiments (Brigitte Zimmerman, University of North Carolina, Chapel Hill) - Measurement Methods (Daniel Pemstein, North Dakota State University & Kyle Marquardt, Higher School of Economics)

+- Exclusion and State Capacity (Rachel Sigman, Postgraduate Naval School) - Varieties of Autocracy/Autocratization (Anna Lührmann, V-Dem Institute, University of Gothenburg) - Forecasting (Richard Morgan, V-Dem Institute, University of Gothenburg)

+Regional Managers are responsible for identifying possible Country Experts and inspecting for problems of validity at regional level.
+Occasionally, Regional Managers manage only a single country, in which case they are referred to as Country Managers.
 The first Regional Managers were recruited in fall 2011.

-- Country Coordinators gather type B data for their country (one Country Coordinator per country).
-In the first rounds of data collection, they cross-checked A\ data (see Methodology document) and assisted Regional Managers with identification of Country Experts. - Country Experts code type C indicators (see Methodology document).
-The experts generally hold PhD and usually are residents or citizens of the country they are coding.
-They also have specialized knowledge in at least one of the thematic sections of the V-Dem survey.
-Country Experts have been recruited on a rolling basis since the start of the pilot study in Spring 2011. - An International Advisory Board provides guidance (the board is not responsible for the content or conduct of V-Dem).
+Country Coordinators gather type B data for their country and assist Regional Managers with identification of possible Country Experts.
+In the first rounds of data collection, they cross-checked A^ data (see the V-Dem Methodology document)

+Country Experts code type C indicators (see the V-Dem Methodology document).
+The experts are generally academics and often hold a PhD, and are usually citizens or residents of the country they are coding.
+They have verifiable, specialized knowledge in at least one of the thematic sections of the V-Dem survey.
+Country Experts have been recruited on a rolling basis since the start of the pilot study in Spring 2011 (see the V-Dem Methodology document for details about the protocol for recruitment of country experts).

+An International Advisory Board provided guidance (the board is not responsible for the content or conduct of V-Dem) primarily in the early phase.
 The Board includes a mix of academics, jurists, and practitioners from around the world.

-The V-Dem Headquarter
+2 The V-Dem Headquarters

-The V-Dem Institute, hosted by the Department of Political Science at University of Gothenburg (Sweden), is the headquarters of V-Dem.
+The V-Dem Institute, hosted by the Department of Political Science at the University of Gothenburg (Sweden), is the headquarters of V-Dem.
 Professor Staffan I. Lindberg is the Institute's Director, and Assistant Professor Anna Lührmann is the Deputy Director.
-The V-Dem Institute is an executive management arm of V-Dem with responsibility for most aspects of the data collection efforts, management and coordination of several large research programs, and for most of the outreach, dissemination, and collaborations with policy/practitioners' organizations.
-Anna Lührmann leads the work with the annual Democracy Report from the Institute, and is also taking the lead on the emerging policy unit at the V-Dem Institute together with Valeriya Mechkova (presented below).
-They are actively engaged in the V-Dem collaboration with partner organizations such as the World Bank, Int.
-IDEA, the European Commission, Foreign Ministries, and UNDP.
+The V-Dem Institute is the executive management arm of V-Dem with responsibility for most aspects of the data collection efforts, management and coordination of several large research programs, and for most of the outreach, dissemination, and collaborations with policy/practitioners' organizations.
+Anna Lührmann leads the work with the annual Democracy Report from the Institute, and is also taking the lead on the emerging policy unit at the V-Dem Institute.
+The Institute is actively engaged with partner organizations such as the World Bank, the Mo Ibrahim Foundation, International IDEA, the European Commission, ministries of foreign affairs and aid organizations in several countries, UNDP, Article 19, Open Society Foundation, Our World in Data, and many universities around the world.